What You Need to Know About Chief Executive

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 308,900 jobs for Chief Executive in 2016.
+There were about 308,900 jobs for Chief Executive in 2016 (in the United States).
 There is little to no growth in job opportunities for Chief Executive.
-The BLS estimates 20,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 20,000 job openings in this field each year.

 The states with the most job growth for Chief Executive are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Ohio, or Pennsylvania.
 These states have the worst job growth for this type of profession.